youwen5/liminalOS/README.md

 Most Linux[^1] users will agree that any self-respecting distribution must include at least the following: installer, package manager, and some set of default packages.
 Therefore, anything that implements the aforementioned items must also be a Linux distribution.

-liminalOS comes with the Nix package manager (nothing says you need _a unique_ package manager.
-Ubuntu and Debian are distinct distributions yet both use `apt`), the Hyprland desktop environment as well as various applications installed by default, and [the means to generate an installer](https://nixos.wiki/wiki/Creating_a_NixOS_live_CD).
+liminalOS comes with the Nix package manager (nobody said you need a _unique_ package manager - Ubuntu and Debian are distinct distributions yet both use `apt`), a custom desktop environment composed of Waybar, Hyprland, rofi, as well as various applications installed by default, and [the means to generate an installer](https://nixos.wiki/wiki/Creating_a_NixOS_live_CD).
 Therefore, liminalOS is a Linux distribution.
 QED.[^2]

 ### Should I actually install this?